What's in the box [#whats-in-the-box]

 Cubitt is made up of a few key packages:

-* **Components** — A library of UI building blocks, from simple primitives like buttons and inputs to complex composites like data tables, chat interfaces, and form builders.
+* **Components** — A library of UI building blocks and UI-only composed surfaces.
 These are the pieces you assemble to create interfaces.

 * **Icons** — A comprehensive icon set designed specifically for Tilt, available in outline and fill variants across multiple categories.